 Sometimes teenagers may find it hard to talk about a cancer diagnosis.
 You can encourage them to talk to someone they trust, who can support and listen to them.
 This might be a grandparent, family friend, teacher or counsellor.
 They may also find support online.
-The website riprap.org.uk offers information and support for teenagers who have a parent with cancer.

-We have more information in our booklet Talking to children and teenagers when an adult has cancer (see page 122).
+We have more information in our booklet Talking to children and teenagers when an adult has cancer (see page 136).